MistaAsh/WeC_Systems_Cryptography/README.md

 > Great job.
 Julius Caeser was born in the 100 BC:
 PDA JATP YELDAN GAUOMQWNA EO PDA WHLDWXAPO SEPDKQP F OPXWODPSKQLONCXQNUJEOLXPWAEHMOUZOEQXXVKUJOWBLMWXPQUIOELPMYKYEHMOGOKYQXAXKYKDLYQZYLYHAWWBLMWXQYLWVWOY

+The oddly specific mention of the king 'Julius Caesar' indicates that the initial message has been passed through a *Caesar cipher*.
+Hence, in-order to reverse it, we will now be applying *Caesar Cipher* on the encrypted message.

+# **Step 3**

+Decrypt the message using a *Caesar Cipher* (upon observation we get that a shift = +22 will output a readable message)

+> THE NEXT CIPHER KEYSQUARE IS THE ALPHABETS WITHOUT J STBASHTWOUPSRGBURYNISPBTAEILQSYDSIUBBZOYNSAFPQABTUYMSIPTQCOCILQSKSOCUBEBOCOHPCUDCPCLEAAFPQABUCPAZASC